 Rahul's Background

-He had an admit from Arizona State University for MS in Computer Science — a reputable program.
-His father, a senior manager at Tata Steel, was sponsoring his education.
+Admit from Arizona State for MS in Computer Science.
+Father — senior manager at Tata Steel, sponsoring.
 Everything looked solid.

 How He Prepared (The Wrong Way)